List of ambassadors of the United States to Bangladesh

 The United States ambassador to Bangladesh is the official representative of the president of the United States to the head of state of Bangladesh.
-President Joe Biden nominated career diplomat and Acting Assistant Secretary of State for Economic and Business Affairs Peter D. Haas for the position on June 9, 2021; he was confirmed on December 18, 2021.
+President Joe Biden nominated career diplomat and Deputy Chief of Mission for the Embassy of the United States in Beijing David Meale for the position on July 9, 2024.

 The United States officially recognized Bangladesh after its independence.
 In May 1972, the United States government opened its establishment and diplomatic residence with Bangladesh.
 In December 1972, the nation established its new constitution.

-The embassy in Dhaka was established on May 18, 1972, with Herbert D. Spivack as Chargé d’Affaires ad interim.
-Daniel O. Newberry served as Chargé d’Affaires ad interim, October 1972–April 1974.
+The embassy in Dhaka was established on May 18, 1972, with Herbert D. Spivack as Chargé d'Affaires ad interim.
+Daniel O. Newberry served as Chargé d'Affaires ad interim, October 1972–April 1974.
 The first ranking ambassador arrived in April 1974.
 Relations have been continuous and developing since that time.

 The United States Embassy in Bangladesh is located in Madani Avenue, Baridhara, Dhaka.